- James Roberts

 During trial, Roberts' attorney Wente was very direct and did a good

-- the jury was able to pick up enough of what Wente brought to their
+verdict - the jury was able to pick up enough of what attorney Wente

 Excluded from Jurors